 Subscriber Exclusive

 Our recent photo shoots were shot on a real farm—of course!
-Meet shepherd Hope Horn, and learn more about the beautiful Pennsylvania farm you’ve seen again and again in Farm & Fiber Knits.
+Meet shepherd Hope Horn, visit her shop Hope’s Favorite Things, and learn more about the beautiful Pennsylvania farm you’ve seen in Farm & Fiber Knits.

-When I drove through the crossroads hamlet of Richmond, Pennsylvania, I would notice a charming-looking storefront.
+Driving through the crossroads hamlet of Richmond, Pennsylvania, I noticed a charming-looking storefront.
 Located in a former general store building, the window displays of Hope’s Favorite Things featured antiques and spinning wheels.
-One day I decided to check it out.
-The inside of the shop was a treasure trove of vintage furniture and display fixtures and two huge rooms of fiber-y goodness.
-How did I not know this Hope person?
+Inside the shop, I found a treasure trove of vintage furniture and display fixtures and two huge rooms of fiber-y goodness.
 We became instant friends and have worked together on various projects ever since.
 Her beautiful farm has been the location for two Farm & Fiber Knits photo shoots.

 Both Hope and her husband have deep roots in Northampton County, Pennsylvania—in fact, the general store that became her shop was at one time run by her great-aunt and uncle.
-Although Hope made the difficult decision to close the storefront during Covid, she now runs The WooL SchooL in a one-room schoolhouse located on the same property.
-I recently took my Ashford wheel there and, while we spun, we chatted about some of “Hope’s favorite things.”
+Although Hope made the difficult decision to close the storefront during Covid, she now runs The Wool School in a one-room schoolhouse located on the same property.
+I recently took my spinning wheel there, and while we spun, we chatted about some of “Hope’s favorite things.”

 Karin Strom: You grew up in the antiques business.
 Did you always want to have your own shop?

-When I drove through the crossroads hamlet of Richmond, Pennsylvania, I would notice a charming-looking storefront.
+Driving through the crossroads hamlet of Richmond, Pennsylvania, I noticed a charming-looking storefront.
 Located in a former general store building, the window displays of Hope’s Favorite Things featured antiques and spinning wheels.
-One day I decided to check it out.
-The inside of the shop was a treasure trove of vintage furniture and display fixtures and two huge rooms of fiber-y goodness.
-How did I not know this Hope person?
+Inside the shop, I found a treasure trove of vintage furniture and display fixtures and two huge rooms of fiber-y goodness.
 We became instant friends and have worked together on various projects ever since.
 Her beautiful farm has been the location for two Farm & Fiber Knits photo shoots.

 Both Hope and her husband have deep roots in Northampton County, Pennsylvania—in fact, the general store that became her shop was at one time run by her great-aunt and uncle.
-Although Hope made the difficult decision to close the storefront during Covid, she now runs The WooL SchooL in a one-room schoolhouse located on the same property.
-I recently took my Ashford wheel there and, while we spun, we chatted about some of “Hope’s favorite things.”
+Although Hope made the difficult decision to close the storefront during Covid, she now runs The Wool School in a one-room schoolhouse located on the same property.
+I recently took my spinning wheel there, and while we spun, we chatted about some of “Hope’s favorite things.”

 Karin Strom: You grew up in the antiques business.
 Did you always want to have your own shop?